mohamed20163858/create_engineers_website/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # creative engineers website:  mobile and desktop version
-> building the first 2 pages (Home and About pages) of a fantasy company that i dreamed to establish before  for mobile and Dektop devices. that was done by choosing [This Template](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) that is actually designed by this creative graphic desginer Guy  [Cindy Shin in Behance](https://www.behance.net/adagio07).
+> building the first 2 pages (Home and About pages) of a fantasy consultant and integrator engineering services company that i dreamed to establish before and the website is try to advertise and attract engineering students to join our upcoming job fair.  the website design is suitable for  mobile and Dektop devices. that was done by choosing [This Template](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) that is actually designed by this creative graphic desginer Guy  [Cindy Shin in Behance](https://www.behance.net/adagio07).